akhealth/DevSecOpsMvp/hybrid-connection/README.md

 For now we just enable the Hybrid Connection from the Azure portal.  `App Service -> Networking -> Hybrid Connections`

 ```
-Endpoint Name: SQLServerHybridConn (This is the name of the new HC resource)
+Hybrid Connection Name: prototype-HybridConnection (This is the name of the new HC resource)
-Endpoint Host: SQLServer (This is the host where our external resource lives*)
+Endpoint Host: HSS18FPOC-Test (This is the host where our external resource lives*)
 Endpoint Port: 1433

 Servicebus namespace: Create new
 Location: Us West 2
-Name: SQLServerServiceBus
+Name: prototype-ServiceBus
 ```

 **\*Note**: The "Endpoint Host" is confusing.
 It is the hostname as seen from the machine where the HCM is installed.
 We'll install the HCM on our SQL Server VM.  "localhost" is reserved, so get the correct hostname on the VM with Powershell: `hostname`.

 ### Install Hybrid Connection Manager